masonlet/tasktracker/README.md

 # TaskTracker
 TaskTracker is a lightweight tool for Windows 10 and 11 that adds task status options to the right-click context menu of folders.<br>
 Easily mark folders as Finished, Hidden, Unfinished, or reset them to the Default icon.<br>
 ⚠️ Icon changes may not appear immediately due to Windows icon cache.
-One option is to fully restart Explorer, but that feels aggressive. ⚠️<br>
+One option is to fully restart Explorer, but that feels aggressive.<br>

 # Features
 * Add or remove task status options from the right-click menu